newrelic/newrelic-cli/docs/cli/newrelic_install.md

       --trace            trace level logging
 ```

-### Installing Specific Agent Versions
+### Installing Specific Versions of the Infrastructure Agent

-Install a specific version of the infrastructure agent by appending the version number to the recipe name with `@`.
-Currently, specific version installation is supported by the infrastructure agent only.
+To install a specific version of the infrastructure agent, append the version number to the recipe name using `@`.
+This functionality is currently supported only for the infrastructure agent.
 ```
 newrelic install -n infrastructure-agent-installer@1.65.0
 ```

-Without a specified version, the command installs the latest available version.
-Supported on Linux and Windows hosts only; not available on macOS.
+If no version is specified, the latest available version will be installed.
+This feature is supported on Linux and Windows hosts but is not available on macOS.

-For a list of available versions, see the [Infrastructure agent release notes](https://docs.newrelic.com/docs/release-notes/infrastructure-release-notes/infrastructure-agent-release-notes/).
+For a list of available versions, please refer to the [Infrastructure Agent Release Notes](https://docs.newrelic.com/docs/release-notes/infrastructure-release-notes/infrastructure-agent-release-notes/).

 ### SEE ALSO